 79% of people surveyed in the same McLaughlin poll believed that it was nicotine which was the dangerous part of cigarettes and e-cigarettes.
 While another 9% weren’t sure.
 That means that only 12% of people surveyed understood the truth about cigarettes.

 So far, the FDA has approved three other nicotine delivery systems, lozenges, patches and gum as quit smoking aids.
 Despite all the studies showing e-cigarettes as more effective as quit smoking aids, the FDA is making it harder for smokers to access them.
-While their aim may be to prevent children and teenagers taking up vaping, is the FDA doing a disservice to smokers by making e-cigarettes so hard to access?
+While their aim may be to prevent children and teen vaping, is the FDA doing a disservice to smokers by making e-cigarettes so hard to access?

 Only time will tell.
 While no one wants to see teenagers taking up e-cigarettes, could the focus of the FDA be better directed towards educating teenagers about addiction rather than preventing 38 million smokers have a better chance of quitting smoking?
 Only time will tell.